Taylor runs for 222 in No. 14 Badgers’ 45-24 win over Purdue

 “It was surreal,” Hintze said.
 “I can’t explain it in words, at that moment, how that felt.
 It was a lot of chaos, a lot of people jumping on me.
 It was insane.”

 Wisconsin’s Collin Wilder was ejected for targeting in the third quarter.
-The junior safety will miss the first half next week.
-Safety Reggie Pearson (arm) and cornerback Faion Hicks (head) left the game with injuries for the Badgers.

 THE TAKEAWAY

 Purdue: The Boilermakers’ streak of bowl game appearances will come to an end.
-Coach Jeff Brohm led Purdue to bowl games in each of his first two seasons at the school.
+Brohm led Purdue to bowl games in each of his first two seasons at the school.

 Wisconsin: The Badgers did what they needed to do.
 Now, Wisconsin will hit the road next weekend to face No. 11 Minnesota (10-1, 7-1, No. 10 CFP) for the Big Ten West crown and a berth in the Big Ten championship game against No. 2 Ohio State (11-0, 8-0, No. 2 CFP).